-In March 2022, the MRCG with funding support from ATJLF rehabilitated commissioned the 'Kumrabai Ferry Peace Monument' in Mile 91 Tonkolili District which has a narrative relating to peacebuilding in Sierra Leone under the project title 'Engaging the Media and Communities to Change the Narrative on Transitional Justices Leone'.
-Issues in Sierra During commissioning of the said monument, the MRCG also engaged the community on transitional justice (TJ) and the importance of peace in the country.
+In March 2022, the MRCG with funding from support ATJLF rehabilitated commissioned the 'Kumrabai Ferry Peace Monument' in Mile 91 Tonkolili District which has a narrative relating to peacebuilding in Sierra Leone under the project title 'Engaging the Media and Communities to Change the Narrative on Transitional Justices Issues in Sierra Leone'.
+During commissioning of the said monument, the MRCG also engaged the community on transitional justice (TJ) and the importance of peace in the country.